Philip-Trettner/GlmSharp/README.md

 Open-source MIT-licensed C#/.NET math library for small vectors and matrices.

-The naming and behavior is inspired by the excellent [http://glm.g-truc.net/](OpenGL Mathematics) lib by Christophe Riccio.
+The naming and behavior is inspired by the excellent [OpenGL Mathematics](http://glm.g-truc.net/) lib by Christophe Riccio.

 ## NuGet